 Bam Bam was noted for being an unusually agile wrestler for his size.
 He went by a variety of ring names during his career including Bam Bam Bigelow, Bruce Bigelow, Crusher Bam Bam Bigelow, and Crusher Yurkof.
 Bam Bam lived up to his nickname “The Beast from the East”.
-He held multiple championships in the ECW and WCW.
-He also headlined WrestleMania XI in the WWF squaring off against NFL star Lawrence Taylor.
+He held multiple championships in ECW and WCW.
+With the WWF he headlined WrestleMania XI, squaring off against NFL star Lawrence Taylor.

-The Bam Bam Bigelow death occurred January 19, 2007 in Hudson, Florida.
+The Bam Bam Bigelow death occurred on January 19, 2007, in Hudson, Florida.
 He was only forty-five.
 He was survived by his girlfriend Janis Remiensiewicz, his ex-wife Dana Fisher and their three children.